 In many ways, these lake vacations were the opposite of the way I often travel with my kids today, rushing from site to site trying to make the most of the little vacation time my husband and I have between us.
 There’s something so valuable, however, in these simpler getaways.

-If you are a regular reader, you know I’m all about trip planning and list-making.
+If you are a regular reader, you know I'm all about trip planning and list-making.
 So this seemed like the perfect chance to put those skills to work for you.
-Keep reading for all the tips you need to know if you are more of a beginner to lake vacations, complete with a a comprehensive packing list for anyone headed to a lake destination (and there’s also printable below, so don’t miss it!).
+Keep reading for all the tips you need to know if you are more of a beginner to lake vacations, complete with a a comprehensive packing list for anyone headed to a lake destination (and there's also day at the lake packing list printable below, so don't miss it!).

-If you are new to lake vacations and this kind of travel, a few important tips before we get to the packing part…
+If you are new to lake vacations and this kind of travel, a few important tips before we get to the lake day checklist part...

-4. Safety first!: As with anything around water, safety is essential – especially if you are traveling with kids who might not be water safe yet.
+As with anything around water, safety is essential - especially if you are traveling with kids who might not be water safe yet.
 Have all the right gear like life jackets and first aid supplies.
-Be sure to not overload your boat or operate it unsafely (yes, DUIs can be and are given to intoxicated boat drivers).
+Be sure to not overload your boat or operate it unsafely (alcohol is sadly the cause of a lot of lake tragedies, so have a DD!).
+And leave behind items that may be a safety risk in a lake or boating environment - like glass bottles.

 Related: Water Safety Tips for Kids

 What do you need to pack for a successful family day trip to the lake?
-Here are the essentials, with a few tips for where to buy them (or download the printable below).
+Here are my must-have lake essentials, with a few tips for where to buy them.
+Be sure to scroll to download the printable below so you can check things off as you pack them and don't forget to pack anything!

 - Dry change of clothes